YungChenLin/rotImg/README.md

  1. support none compressed bmp file only
  2. An image file named test.bmp is in the folder named "build" for the demo
- 3. Images of rotations form 0-359 degree will be generated
+ 3. Images of rotations form 0-359 degree can be set and saved